rob-blackbourn/jetblack-messagebus/documents/articles/configuration.md

+# Configuration

+## Default

-The built in configuration looks like this.
+The default configuration looks like this.

 ```json
 {